Belo: Feel at Home with Airbnb Voice Assistant

-We investigated existing CUI solutions in the general hotel domain to gain an understanding of the existing use of this technology in this domain and the challenges it poses.
+We investigated existing CUI solutions in the hotel domain to gain an understanding of the existing use of this technology in this domain and the challenges it poses.

-We observed a clear disconnect between the bot’s capability and user’s needs.
+We observed a clear disconnection between the bot’s capability and user’s needs.
 Since many chatbots focused on the search and booking stages of a hotel stay, once reservation is made, the bots become useless.
 Thus users are forced to default back to traditional interfaces for managing or changing their reservation.

 The CUI deployed in hotels were direct adaptations of Siri and Amazon echo capabilities.
 Thus they are already mapped to the obvious ideas we had about the use of voice in the domain: users directly control room and entertainment settings.